Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Acknowledgements

-\acks{The present work is part of the ELSAT2020\footnote{http://www.elsat2020.org/en} project, which is co-financed by the European Union with the European Regional Development Fund, the French state and the Hauts de France Region Council.
-It also relates to the "sustainable mobility and handicap" axis within the Polytechnic University of Hauts-de-France and is in collaboration with the university hospitals of Valenciennes and Lille.
-The experts who provided the estimates for the used Bayesian model and the University Hospital physicians who validated our scenarios are thanked for their participation. }
+The present work is part of the ELSAT2020\footnote{http://www.elsat2020.org/en} project, which is co-financed by the European Union with the European Regional Development Fund, the French state and the Hauts de France Region Council.
+It is also supported by the PEJC project (20PEJC 08-03) fund from the Tunisian ministry of higher education and scientific research.
+The experts who provided the estimates for the used causal Bayesian model and the University Hospital physicians who validated our scenarios are thanked for their participation.